pcaston/OpenPeerPower.github.io/source/_integrations/updater.markdown

   type: boolean
   default: true
 include_used_components:
-  description: Whether or not to report the integrations that you are using in Home Assistant.
+  description: Whether or not to report the integrations that you are using in Open Peer Power.
   required: false
   type: boolean
   default: false